Persistent Organic Pollutants

 Early exposure to POPs may even affect the risk of obesity much later in life.
 Maternal DDT exposure levels were associated with obesity risk in middle-aged Californian women (La Merrill et al. 2020).

 A study from South Africa, where DDT is still used for malaria control, found that maternal DDT levels were associated with higher body weight in young girls, and that other insecticides were associated with lower body weight in young boys (Coker et al. 2018).
+In the French West Indies, prenatal chlordecone levels were associated with a slightly increased weight at age 7 (Costet et al. 2022).

 And some studies have found no association.
 A study of Mexican babies did not find associations between prenatal DDE levels and infant growth during the first year of life (Garced et al. 2012), nor did a study of Philadelphia children born in the 1960s (Gladen et al. 2004).
 A study of lactational exposure to DDE, PCBs, and DDT did not find an association between these chemicals and infant growth in the first year of life (Pan et al. 2010).
 And, a study of Ukrainian and Polish children found that prenatal and post natal DDE and CB-153 were not clearly associated with BMI at age 5-9 (Høyer et al. 2014).
+In Belgium, prenatal POP levels were not associated with long term growth in children, although somewhat with infant growth (Cai et al. 2023).

 However, the largest and most robust study, including data from 7 European cohorts, found that prenatal exposure to DDE was associated with increased growth over the first 2 years of life, while postnatal exposure to PCB-153 was associated with decreased growth (Iszatt et al. 2015).